-Source: NMFS SEFSC MRIP ACL datasets (October 2016)
+Source: NMFS SEFSC MRIP ACL datasets (October 2016) ACL did not go into place until 2012

 The breakdown of landings by state or region is made available in Table 3.3.1.11.
 In the New England Region (NE) recreational dolphin landings occurred in the states of Massachusetts, Connecticut, and Rhode Island.
 In the Mid-Atlantic Region (MA) recreational dolphin landings occurred in the states of New York, New Jersey, Delaware, Maryland, and Virginia.
 Much like the commercial sector, the majority of recreational dolphin landings occurred in the South Atlantic region (on average 90%), with most of the landings in the region occurring in North Carolina (NC) and the Florida East Coast (FL-E).
 The Mid and North Atlantic regions accounted for a substantially larger portion of the total recreational dolphin landings towards the end of the time period.